NVlabs/FPSci/README.md

-# `abstract-fps`
+# abstract-fps Application
-`abstract-fps` is an tool for conducting user studies on first person shooter (FPS) style tasks.
+The `abstract-fps` application is a tool for conducting user studies on first person shooter (FPS) style tasks.
 The name comes from our desire to use an abstract art style for the graphics, and the target set of tasks.

 ## G3D dependence
 We depend on the [G3D innovation engine](https://casual-effects.com/g3d) for much of our functionality.
 [Installation instructions](https://casual-effects.com/g3d/www/index.html#install).